Southwest Vegetarian Bake Recipe

 - 1 can (2-1/4 ounces) sliced ripe olives, drained

-- 1. In a large saucepan, bring rice and water to a boil.
-Reduce heat; cover and simmer 35-40 minutes or until tender.
+- 1. In a small saucepan, bring rice and water to a boil.
+Reduce heat; simmer, covered, until rice is tender, 35-40 minutes.

 - 2. Preheat oven to 350°.
-In a large bowl, combine beans, Mexicorn, tomatoes, salsa, sour cream, cheddar cheese, pepper and rice.
+Place beans, corn, tomatoes, cheddar cheese and rice in a large bowl; stir in salsa, sour cream and pepper.
 Transfer to a shallow 2-1/2-qt. baking dish coated with cooking spray.
 Sprinkle with onion and olives.

 - 3. Bake, uncovered, 30 minutes.
-Sprinkle with Mexican cheese.
-Bake 5-10 minutes or until heated through and cheese is melted.
+Sprinkle with Mexican cheese; bake, uncovered, until heated through and cheese is melted, 5-10 minutes.
 Let stand 10 minutes before serving.
 Yield: 8 servings.

 Reviews for Southwest Vegetarian Bake